LinkItONEDevGroup/LASS/README.md

 Vision:

-	We hope location aware sensor data can be easy to provide by anyone, share, and become useful to everyone.
+	We hope location aware sensor data can be easy to provide/build by anyone.
+	Any sensor data can be shared, and become useful to everyone.

 How it works: